 - Supply.
 Primary reserve is satisfied by both synchronized reserve (generation or demand response currently synchronized to the grid and available within ten minutes), and non-synchronized reserve (generation currently off-line but can be started and provide energy within ten minutes). - Demand.
 The PJM primary reserve requirement is 150 percent of the largest contingency.
-The primary reserve requirement in the RTO Reserve Zone is currently 2,063 MW of which at least 1,700 MW must be available within the Mid-Atlantic Dominion (MAD) subzone.
+The primary reserve requirement in the RTO Reserve Zone was raised on January 8, 2015, to 2,175 MW of which at least 1,700 MW must be available within the Mid-Atlantic Dominion (MAD) subzone.
 Adjustments to the primary reserve requirement can occur when grid maintenance or outages change the largest contingency.
-The actual demand for primary reserve in the RTO in 2014 was 2,130 MW.
-The actual demand for primary reserve in the MAD subzone in 2014 was 1,705 MW.
+The actual demand for primary reserve in the RTO in January through March 2015 was 2,299.5 MW.
+The actual demand for primary reserve in the MAD subzone in January through March 2015 was 1,714.4 MW.